ucdavis/PolicyWonkBot/README.md

-# 📘 PolicyWonk: UCOP Policy Expert in Your Pocket!
+# 📘 PolicyWonk: UCD Policy Expert in Your Pocket!

-Welcome to **PolicyWonk**, your go-to Slack app for navigating the complex maze of UCOP (University of California Office of the President) and UC Davis policies! 🌟 Whether you're a student, faculty, staff, or administrator, understanding and complying with UCOP policies is now easier than ever.
+Welcome to **PolicyWonk**, your go-to Slack app for navigating the complex maze of UCOP (University of California Office of the President) and UC Davis policies! 🌟 Whether you're a student, faculty, staff, or administrator, understanding and complying with university policies is now easier than ever.

 ## How Can PolicyWonk Assist You?
 - **Immediate Answers**: Got a policy question?
 Just ask, and PolicyWonk provides you with clear, concise answers, pronto! ✏️